CashScript/cashscript/website/docs/guides/covenants.md

 ### Keeping local State in NFTs

-Smart contracts which persist for mutiple transactions might want to keep data for later use, this is called local state.
+Smart contracts which persist for multiple transactions might want to keep data for later use, this is called local state.
 With the CashTokens upgrade local state can be kept in the commitment field of the NFT of the smart contract UTXO.
 Because the state is not kept in the script of the smart contract itself, the address can remain the same unlike with the "simulated state" strategy where the P2SH locking bytecode of the new iteration of the contract was restricted to contain the updated state, which caused the address to change each time.

 To demonstrate this we consider the Mecenas contract again, and focus on a drawback of this contract: you have to claim the funds at exactly the right moment or you're leaving money on the table.
 Every time you claim money from the contract, the `tx.age` counter is reset, so the next claim is possible 30 days after the previous claim.
 So if we wait a few days to claim, **these days are basically wasted**.